Skip to main content

 A real-world example is the stability study of a reconstituted GLP-1 peptide, which used HPLC-LCMS to confirm that purity remained above 99.2% after 8 weeks of refrigerated storage, providing quantitative evidence for its recommended use period.
 This level of analytical rigor ensures that the product maintains its safety, purity, and potency throughout its lifecycle.

-The journey from a synthesized amino acid chain to a stable, effective is a testament to the power of advanced biochemical and biophysical science.
+The journey from a synthesized amino acid chain to a stable, effective therapeutic peptide is a testament to the power of advanced biochemical and biophysical science.
 Each element of the storage and handling guidelines you receive is a distillation of this complex science, designed to place control in your hands.

 Adherence to these guidelines is a direct participation in the preservation of the molecule’s integrity, ensuring that the full potential of the therapy, as engineered by science, is realized within your own biological system.